Icecovery/Didi-Indexing-Bot/README.md

-# Didi-Indexing-Bot
+# Didi Indexing Bot

- A indexing bot for telegram
+An indexing bot for telegram, WIP